Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/README.md

 Pro:
 - Asynchronous and decoupled, the API calls of FSM/ITS can configured and better managed, like polling rates etc.
+- Service Request management functions are already implemented and can be used
 - The processes are not blocked if connection problems to FSM/ITS occur
 - Feature can also be used without FSM/ITS integration